 The Book of Mormon heartland model is a model proposed by Rod Meldrum which places the entirety of Book of Mormon narrative in the Eastern United States of America.
 It really arose as a counter-balance to the problems inherent in the “limited Mesoamerican model”. (following is taken from a list compiled by Gregory Smith)

-– The Mississippi River makes a poor match with the River Sidon for several reasons.
+– The Mississippi River makes a poor match with the River Sidon for several of the following reasons.

-– The confluence of the Mississippi and Ohio rivers as the “head” of the river Sidon does not work, because this confluence is not in an area identified by the Book of Mormon as a “narrow strip of wilderness.”
+– The confluence of the Mississippi and Ohio rivers as the “head” of the river Sidon is baffling logic.
+Nor does it work with the same scriptures listed above.

 – The Heartland Model has the land Bountiful southeast of Zarahemla; the Book of Mormon has it northward.
 (A map demonstrating these claims is available here, about a third of the way through.)

 – The Heartland Model elsewhere claims that Bountiful is directly north of the land of Nephi; in the Book of Mormon, Zarahemla is directly north of the land of Nephi.

 – The Heartland Model’s Land of Nephi does not stretch from east to west sea, as it would need to in order to match the Book of Mormon text.

 – The Book of Mormon has the sea west to the west of the Zarahemla and the land of Bountiful, but the Heartland Model has it east of Zarahemla and north of Bountiful.

 – The land of first inheritance should be on the west sea, west from the land of Nephi.
 The Heartland Model places it south of the land of Nephi, on the Gulf of Mexico that is not even one of the “seas” in his model.